Fort Smith restaurant inducted into Arkansas Food Hall of Fame

 FORT SMITH, Ark.
-(KFTA) — A longtime Fort Smith staple has been inducted into the Arkansas Food Hall of Fame, the Department of Arkansas Heritage announced on Monday.
+(KNWA) — A longtime Fort Smith staple has been inducted into the Arkansas Food Hall of Fame, the Department of Arkansas Heritage announced on Monday.

 Ed Walker’s Drive-In & Restaurant is one of three restaurants in the state that will be inducted into the 2020 Hall of Fame class, along with Cattleman’s Steak House in Texarkana and Murray’s Restaurant in Hazen.